ADD CONDITION

 Side Effects

-Patients may experience a range of adverse reactions while using this product.
+Patients may experience a range of adverse reactions while using the medication.
 Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, necessitates prompt consultation with a healthcare provider.
-Additionally, patients should seek medical advice before using this product if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm.

 Drug Interactions